-Figure 33: Global carbon price projections, 2013-2030 THE TIME TO BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE 'THE AMAZON'S MARATHON CALL TO ACTION AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON' - PATHWAY X • Blended finance can attract more funding for climate action by mitigating investment risks.
+Figure 33: Global carbon price projections, 2013-2030 Blended finance can attract more funding for climate action by mitigating investment risks.
 This vehicle will be essential to bridge the estimated investment gap for financing required for the transition (see Figure 31).
 Blended finance is the strategic use of concessional (below market rate) capital, provided by public or philanthropic investors, to mobilize private sector investment towards sustainable development.
 It allows organizations with different purposes to invest alongside each other while achieving their own objectives (eg, financial return, social impact or both).
 Blended finance addresses several barriers for private investors, including high perceived or real risk and low returns for risk relative to comparable investments.
 The participation of public or philanthropic investors improves the risk/return profile of the transaction, thus catalysing investment from the private sector.
 New ways of measuring impact especially around climate and nature - are emerging, making it possible to attract blended finance at real scale (ie, in the billions) for high-quality projects and jurisdictional programmes.
 THE ROLE OF BLENDED FINANCE IN DE-RISKING INVESTMENTS IN THE AMAZON P4F (www.partnershipsforforests.com) is the world's biggest incubator of forest projects and can support the scale-up needed in the Amazon.
 P4F is funded by the UK Foreign Commonwealth and Development Office and is managed by Systemia and Palladium.
-Over the past six years, P4F has successfully mobilized more than £445 million in private financing, with an investment of £119 million from the UK government, towards businesses that promote forest protection and sustainable land use.
+Over the past six years, P4F has successfully mobilized more than $\pounds 445$ million in private financing, with an investment of £119 million from the UK government, towards businesses that promote forest protection and sustainable land use.
 The programme has directly benefited nearly 189,000 families across 2.9 million hectares around the globe through the design and implementation of more than 100 projects thanks to deep engagement from local communities, direct project partners and main beneficiaries (see Figure 34).
 In Latin America, P4F is contributing to the sustainable management of over 2.5 million hectares and it is expected that the regional programme's initial targets will be significantly exceeded.
-The programme has already concluded 13 investments thus far and an additional 22 projects are P4F - FOCUS REGIONS
+The programme has already concluded 13 investments thus far and an additional 22 projects are ongoing in its regional portfolio.

-P4F supports partnerships in four globally important forest regions: East Africa, West and Central Africa, South East Asia and Latin America - regions where there are significant opportunities for investments in sustainable forests and land use.
-P4F IMPACT ongoing in its regional portfolio.
 P4F's investment strategy for the region is centred on four archetypes: non-timber forest products; restoration; semi-intensification of cattle ranching (ie, better utilization of existing land) and soy expansion on degraded land; and native forest management for timber production in Peru and Colombia.
-Scaling the P4F programme through a potential future next phase with public investment of £100 million complemented by £233 million in private financing, can drive impact across nearly 13 million hectares in the region over the next five years.
+Scaling the P4F programme through a potential future next phase with public investment of $\pounds100$ million complemented by $\pounds233$ million in private financing, can drive impact across nearly 13 million hectares in the region over the next five years.